Morgan State University to offer new scholarships for undocumented immigrants

 The university is partnering with TheDream.US to offer 10 scholarships to undocumented students.

-They will receive $33,000 over the course of four years that will cover tuition and fees along with housing on campus.
+They will receive $33,000 over the course of four years which will cover tuition and fees along with housing on campus.

 Undocumented students are not eligible for federal financial aid but can receive some state or private funds.